JB-26/web-portfolio-next-gen/posts/2023-12-24-end-of-year.md

 tags: ["Life"]
 ---

-# End of year wrap up - 2023 edition

-I can’t believe we’ve reached the end of ********another******** year.
+I can’t believe we’ve reached the end of **another** year (and I'm another year older, turning 31 is terrifying).
 Where did the time go?
 And on this post, I’m going to try and answer that question.
 Plus, a quick look into what I want to do in the new year.
 So let’s jump in on what I’ve done this year!

 # This year